 Table of Contents

 - 2 Why Does Equifax Store So Much Personal Information of All Americans?

-- 3 How Equifax is Handling the Security Breach
+- 3 How Equifax is Handling the Data Breach

 - 4 How to Sign Up for Equifax Identity Protection Services